malditagaseosa/data-table/README.md

 # Data Table View

-View with data table and modal form using Vuejs, something of jQuery and a little layer for firebase.
+View with data table and modal form using Vuejs, Bootstrap and something of jQuery